-On 7th September, Emperor Energy announced the results of a new petrophysical evaluation of the Judith-1 exploration well, offshore Gippsland, Victoria, Australia that had been completed by respected industry expert Steve Adams at TPL (The Petrophysicist Limited).

-The review was commissioned in response to direct technical questions asked by companies assessing the Judith Gas Field opportunity and a new methodology for reservoir evaluation successfully applied by TPL at other gas field locations in the Gippsland Basin.
+On 10th January 2024 Emperor Energy provided an update of the petrophysical evaluation of the Judith-1 gas discovery well that had been previously completed in September 2023 by respected industry expert Steve Adams at The Petrophysicist Limited (TPL).
+The evaluation used new methodology for reservoir evaluation successfully applied by TPL to other gas field locations in the Gippsland Basin.